niklauspeter/password_locker/README.md

 ##  Description
 This is a python application, that's run on the terminal.The application allows users to create a password_locker account in which they can store details(credentials) of various other accounts . including passwords and usernames.

-##User Stories
+## User Stories
 These include the features that the application allows.
 The user is able to:
 * Create an account with a definite login password
 * store already pre-existing credentials(accounts)
 * Generate password for a new account
-* Copy sabed credentials to the clipboard
+* Copy saved credentials to the clipboard

 ## Prerequisites
 To develop the application , youll need to preinstall a few application. including
 * python 3.6